basecamp/policies/privacy/subprocessors/index.md

----
-title: Basecamp subprocessors

-layout: sheet
----

 # Basecamp subprocessors

 Basecamp uses third party subprocessors, such as cloud computing providers and customer support software, to provide our services.
-We enter into GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](/about/policies/privacy/gdpr) everywhere personal data is processed.
+We enter into GDPR-compliant data processing agreements with each subprocessor, extending [GDPR safeguards](privacy/gdpr) everywhere personal data is processed.

 Subprocessors located in the United States:
 * [Amazon Web Services](https://aws.amazon.com/compliance/gdpr-center/).
 Cloud services provider.